nickdademo/py_win_unc/index.md

 connect()
 {% endhighlight %}

 Connects the UNC directory.
-This will make at most three connection attempts with different credential configurations in case the credentials provided are not necessary (which is likely when the credentials are saved by Windows from a previous connection).
 If the command fails, a [ShellCommandError][] will be raised.

 ### disconnect {#UncDirectoryConnection_disconnect}